suberlak/ts_wep/README.md

 setup -k -r .
 ```

-## 7. Example Script
+## Example Script

 - **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index based on the sensor's position on the ideal focal plane.

-## 8. Verify the Calculated Wavefront Error
+## Verify the Calculated Wavefront Error

 1. The user can use the `Algorithm.getWavefrontMapEsti()` and `Algorithm.getWavefrontMapResidual()` in `cwfs` module to judge the estimated wavefront error after the solve of transport of intensity equation (TIE).
 The residual of wavefront map should be low compared with the calculated wavefront map if most of low-order Zernike terms (z4 - z22) have been captured and compensated.
 2. The idea of TIE is to compensate the defocal images back to the focal one (image on pupil).
 Therefore, in the ideal case, the compensated defocal images should be similar.
 After the solve of TIE, the user can use the `CompensableImage.getImg()` in `cwfs` module to compare the compensated defocal images.

-## 9. Note of Auxiliary Telescope Images
+## Note of Auxiliary Telescope Images

-1. In the test of real auxiliary telescope images (in `tests/testData/testImages/auxTel`), this package and [cwfs](https://github.com/bxin/cwfs) have the similar result in "onAxis" optical model.
+1. While testing with the sky images obtained with the auxiliary telescope (localed in `tests/testData/testImages/auxTel`), this package and [cwfs](https://github.com/bxin/cwfs) show the similar result in "onAxis" optical model.
 However, for the "paraxial" optical model, the results of two packages are different.
 2. The main difference comes from the stratege of compensation in the initial loop of solving the TIE.
 However, it is hard to have a conclusion at this moment because of the low singal-to-noise ratio in test images.

-## 10. Build the Document
+## Build the Document

 The user can use `package-docs build` to build the documentation.
 The packages of documenteer, plantuml, and sphinxcontrib-plantuml are needed.
 The path of plantuml.jar in doc/conf.py needs to be updated to the correct path.
 To clean the built documents, use `package-docs clean`.
 See [Building single-package documentation locally](https://developer.lsst.io/stack/building-single-package-docs.html) for further details.